 On the other hand, analysts point out a possible threat to your security and data privacy with fall detection.
 When the watch identifies you are falling, or tripping, it will automatically call the 911 or other emergency number based on your country.
 Taking the case of the US or Canada, when the Apple Watch calls and informs 911 to check on you, they will possibly have a warranty on you.
 They may raid your home or location, considering the automated call as a tip.

 Additionally, it is giving up your medical data from the Medical ID, which is against the concern of protecting the users’ privacy.
-There is also a possible chance for Apple Watch to dial emergency when you do a flip or similar activities.
+There is also a possible chance for Apple Watch to dial an emergency when you do a flip or similar activity.

 How to Set up Your Medical ID and Emergency Contacts?

 You need to set up your own Medical ID with your medical conditions, health information, Date of Birth and other relevant information before enabling the fall detection.
-Alongside, you can set emergency contacts too.
+Alongside this, you can set emergency contacts too.
 Follow the steps.